knpuniversity/symfony/knpu/ep6-security/dynamic-roles.md

 So nice - it sends us *back* to the original URL, we have *two* roles and we have access.
-Oh, and in a few minutes - we'll talk about another tool to really make your system flexible: role hiearchy.
+Oh, and in a few minutes - we'll talk about another tool to really make your system flexible: role hierarchy.

 ## So, how do I Set the Roles?